Dewpoint temperature

-For practical reasons it is referred to water above 0 °C (+32 °F) and ice below 0 °C (+32 °F).
+For practical reasons, referred to as water when above 0 °C (+32 °F) and ice when below 0 °C (+32 °F).

 Water vapour pressure

 The pressure exerted by the water vapour contained in any mixture of gases.
 The total pressure exerted by the gas mixture is the sum of the pressures exerted by its components – including the water vapour.
 Water vapour pressure varies in direct proportion to the total gas.
-Expressed in units of pressure such as pascals (Pa), millibar (mbar) or millimeters of mercury (mmHg).

 Saturation water vapour pressure

 The maximum pressure of water vapour that can exist in a gas at a given temperature.
-Expressed in units of pressure as partial water vapour pressure.

 Parts per million by volume